 Research conducted under the direction of a member of the graduate psychology program leading to the completion and defense of a Master's thesis.

-Credit: 3 Hours each.
+These courses are graded Satisfactory/Unsatisfactory Credit: 3 Hours each.

-The Degree of Master of International Corporate Media (M.I.C.M.)
+The Degree of Master of Corporate Media (M.C.M.)

-Director: Prof. Marilee Morrow (marilee.morrow@marietta.edu)

-Faculty: Professors: Jack L. Hillwig (Mass Media); Mabry M. O'Donnell (Communication); associate professors: Liane Gray-Starner (Communication), Suzanne H. Walker (Communication), Ali Ziyati (Mass Media); assistant professors: Dawn Carusi (Communication), Jane Dailey (Mass Media), Marilee Morrow (Mass Media)
+Director: Prof. Marilee Morrow (marilee.morrow@marietta.edu) Faculty: professors: Mabry M. O'Donnell; associate professors: Suzanne H. Walker, Ali Ziyati, Marilee Morrow; assistant professors: Jane Dailey, Joan Price

-The Master of International Corporate Media program is designed to prepare students to be corporate media managers of tomorrow, operating on a global scale with core skills in media, organizational communication and marketing.
-The program is specifically designed to develop in students the ability to deliver public relations strategies, marketing strategies and organizational communication messages to internal and external international corporate audiences through various technology-based media.
+The Master of Corporate Media program is designed to prepare students to be corporate media managers of tomorrow, operating on a global scale with core skills in media, organizational communication and marketing.
+The program is specifically designed to develop in students the ability to deliver public relations strategies, marketing strategies and organizational communication messages to internal and external international corporate audiences through various technologybased media.
 This program not only teaches the graduate student corporate media skills, but also shows them through a case-study approach how these skills are working in a corporate environment.
 Additional courses in areas such as management, leadership and intercultural communication will prepare graduates to organize, to staff and to successfully implement communication and media strategies for corporations ranging from small to multinational.
+Optional International Tracks are also available to demonstrate an expansion of students' skills to include a high level of functionality within a multinational work environment.

-The graduation requirements for the M.I.C.M.
+The graduation requirements for the M.C.M.
 Program are: